micfun123/Code-Cave-Weekly-challanges/README.md

 Each byte must be seperated by a space.
 All alpha hex characters must be lowercase.

-## task 9 Karaca's Encryption Algorithm
+## Task 9 Karaca's Encryption Algorithm
 The Karaca's Encryption Algorithm
 Make a function that encrypts a given input with these steps: